obilodeau/pw2kindle/README.md

 ### Prerequisite

-Right now, the thing upload the specified Perl Weely issue to your instapaper account.
+Right now, the thing upload the specified Perl Weekly issue to your instapaper account.
 So, you need an instapaper account and you must configure it for kindle delivery.